account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

       # Create AccessTokenMiddleware and pass there {field {api_token} as header (CURRENTLY NOT WORKING, HAVE TO PASS MANUALLY) => https://github.com/dimmm931/Laravel_Vue_Blog/blob/main/app/Http/Middleware/AccessTokenMiddleware.php
       # Register AccessTokenMiddleware in /app/Kernel.php in protected $middleware =[]
       # In REST controller WpBlog_Rest_API_Contoller we check $request->bearerToken() existance and if OK, return json collection of Wpress_images_Posts
+      //$request->bearerToken() is an access token sent in headers in ajax